ClusterCockpit/cc-doc/content/en/docs/webinterface/views/job.md

 Manual tagging of jobs is performed by using the "Manage Tags" option.

+Tags are categorized into three "Scopes" of visibility:

+* Admin: Only administrators can create and attach these tags.
+Only visible for administrators and support personnel.
+* Global: Administrators and support personnel can create and attach these tags.
+Visible for everyone.
+* Private: Everyone can create and attach private tags, only visible to the creator.

-Existing tags are listed, and can be added to the jobs' database entry simply by pressing the respective button.
+Available tags are listed, colored by scope, and can be added to the jobs' database entry simply by pressing the respective button.

 The list can be filtered for specific tags by using the "Search Tags" prompt.

 New tags can be created by entering a new `type:name` combination in the search prompt, which will display a button for creating this new tag.
+Privileged users]({{< ref "roles#administrator-role" >}} "Admin Role") will additionally be able to select the "Scope" (see above) of the new tag.

 ## Statistics and Meta Data